site banner

 In the West, such light-hearted endorsements have occasionally become apparent as well, and for far less than infidelities.
 The Catherine Kieu Becker case is only one example of that.
 On July 15, 2011, a popular CBS daytime television show titled The Talk discussed the news story of Becker who was charged with drugging her husband, tying him to the bed, and waiting until he awoke to sever the man's penis off with a knife.
 She then proceeded to throw the appendage into the garbage disposal before calling 911 and reporting the crime herself.
 The audience members along with the other hosts immediately after hearing the details and the supposed reasoning for the mutilation (the husband had asked for a divorce) responded surprisingly by laughing.
 One woman in the audience was heard saying, "That'll teach him" and the host found it amusing enough to repeat it so it could be broadcast.
 Sharon Osbourne, one of the hosts of the show, offered her opinion that she felt the crime was "quite fabulous" only after making a gesture with her hands mimicking what the severed body part would have looked like while being destroyed in the garbage disposal.
 In spite of the talk of how men find it hard to relate to women, men do not collectively laugh on TV about women being raped; I find it quite interesting that women are capable of making light and even excusing when this kind of mutilation occurs to men.

-I think it's simpler to just say that some large fraction of women do not view sexually violent retribution against men as particularly heinous, and are very capable of endorsing these acts, committing it while justifying it to themselves as a method of retribution for perceived slights.
+I think it's simpler to just say that some large fraction of women do not view sexually violent retribution against men as particularly heinous, and are very capable of endorsing these acts, committing it while justifying it to themselves as a method of revenge for perceived slights.
 This is the nature of women.
 The vast majority of women know just how vengeful women can be, and I have the sense that while women can empathise with other women, most of them simply struggle to empathise with harms to men.
-The women in question here had issues with their husbands, their husbands weren't satisfying their needs in one way or another, and as such it's a trivial matter when they do the deed.
+The women in question here had issues with their husbands, their husbands weren't satisfying their needs in one way or another, and as such they're capable of viewing it as a trivial matter when they do the deed.

 Is this sentiment unhinged?
 Maybe it is, but it's where this kind of reasoning is capable of getting you.
 When looking at 8 billion people interacting over the course of decades, it will always be possible to find case studies that sound like prima facie convincing evidence for most any position.
 But that never stops people pointing at them as soldiers for whatever viewpoint they want to support and going "See?
 This proves [sweeping statement] about [significant proportion of the population]".